-"Yumvee" is new outreach tool for police in Storm Lake
+'Yumvee' is new outreach tool for police in Storm Lake

-STORM LAKE, Iowa -- Call it a Funvee or more correctly a Yumvee, the new large vehicle in the Storm Lake Police Department fleet will be used to make connections with people in the town that's the seat of Buena Vista County.
+STORM LAKE, Iowa -- Call it a Funvee or more correctly a Yumvee, the large vehicle in the Storm Lake Police Department fleet has been changed up to make connections with people in the town that's the seat of Buena Vista County.

-Assistant Chief Patrick Diekman in a release said the department is excited to add the new community outreach vehicle, which he said came from a summer grant from the Tyson Foods plant in Storm Lake.
-The money was used to reconfigure a military surplus Humvee utility vehicle, which is now dubbed the Yumvee.
+Assistant Chief Patrick Diekman said the department is excited to have taken the Humvee the department already had and making it into more of a community outreach vehicle.
+A summer grant from the Tyson Foods plant in Storm Lake provided money that was used to reconfigure a military surplus Humvee utility vehicle, which is now dubbed the Yumvee.

 "The Humvee was painted black and white and equipped with an ice cream freezer, so that officers can patrol Storm Lake neighborhoods and give away free ice cream," Diekman said.